The Freedom Singers: Members' biography

 Cordell Reagon, the founder of the original Freedom Singers, was born in Nashville, Tennessee in 1943.
 He was known for his many nonviolence training workshops and anti-segregation efforts in the Albany, Georgia, area.
 The youngest member of SNCC's staff, by 1961 he had been on Freedom Rides, worked in voter registration in Mississippi and sit-in demonstrations in Illinois and Alabama.
 He was only 16 when he became active in the Civil Rights Movement.
-James Forman, the executive secretary of SNCC, called him "the baby of the movement."
+James Forman, the executive secretary of SNCC, called him "the baby of the movement".
 Reagon, who was Field Secretary for SNCC when he founded the Freedom Singers, was arrested more than 30 times for his anti-segregation actions.

 Reagon's first wife was Bernice Johnson Reagon.
 When he was 53, he was found dead in his Berkeley, California, apartment, the victim of an apparent homicide.

 Bernice Johnson Reagon, born October 4, 1942, was one of the original Freedom Singers.
 She attended Albany State University in Georgia, and received a bachelor's degree in history from Spelman College in 1970 and a doctorate in history from Howard University in 1975.
 She may be best known for her a cappella women's group Sweet Honey in the Rock, which she founded in 1973.
-She was program director and curator for the Smithsonian from 1974 to 1993, and is a professor emeritus of history at American University where she served from 1993 to 2002.
+She was program director and curator for the Smithsonian from 1974 to 1993, and was a professor emeritus of history at American University where she served from 1993 to 2002.
 She has performed music and consulted on many film and television projects, and has numerous publications: We Who Believe in Freedom, We'll Understand It Better By and By, Voices of the Civil Rights Movement, and a collection of essays If You Don't Go, Don't Hinder Me.
 Reagon received a MacArthur Fellowship, the Heinz Award for the Arts and Humanities, and the 1995 Charles Frankel Prize.
-She retired from Sweet Honey in the Rock in 2004 but continues to compose and deliver presentations.
+She retired from Sweet Honey in the Rock in 2004 but continued to compose and deliver presentations.